 A few quick tips on how to do things better can make all the difference when it comes to your personal finances.
-So I've put together these 25 personal finance tips to help you get your money right.
+So here are 25 money-saving tips to help you get your money right.

 There's bound to be at least one or two things you can put into effect to help improve your finances.
 So here goes!

 Do an inbox detox.
 Unsubscribe from retailer emails so you don't get tempted to make impulse purchases every time they announce a sale.
 Trust me—there will always be another sale!

 3. DIY your hair & nails

 Cut your salon visits by half by doing your own hair and nails instead.
 You'll save a ton of money and you'll still look beautiful.
 This is one of my favorite personal finance tips.

 4. Consider cost per wear